FChris/godo/README.md

 I would love to hear your feedback and input.
 Check out the [contributing guidelines](https://github.com/FChris/godo/edit/master/CONTRIBUTING.md) for ways to contribute.

 ## Further Work
-* The tool will be expanded to provide edit and re-date functionality and the code basis will have to be cleaned up.
-* I am considering basing the command line interface on https://github.com/urfave/cli since this seems a lot more mature.
 * Also I am looking for a new name as godo is used already a lot in other projects.